The poured out life of Christ

 Paul is worried, because he sees that in Philippi once so obvious attitudes of community and love have some tensions.
 Internal disagreement threatens the community's love, unity and community.

-Philip.
-4,2-3 “I admonish Evodia and I admonish Syntyche to be of one mind in the Lord.
+Philippians 4:2-3 “I urge Euodia and Syntyche to be of one mind in the Lord.”

 3 And I also ask you, my faithful fellow servant, take care of those who fought with me for this, along with Clemens and my other co-workers, whose names are in the book of life.”